avdean/avdean.github.io/content/articles/design-systems.md

 One of the main advantages of Figma is that it allows multiple designers to collaborate on a project in real-time, making it an ideal tool for teams working on a design system.
 Figma also has a wide range of features specifically designed for design systems, including the ability to create and manage a library of reusable components, set up specific design rules and constraints, and automate the design process with prototyping and testing tools.
 Figma's user-friendliness and underlying features can greatly streamline the process of creating and maintaining a design system, without needing hours of training to get started.

 Anyway, that's enough from me, just wanted to get this off my chest, as it's been niggling at me for a while.
+When there's time I'll try to give a short tutorial how you can use Figma to set up the baselines of a Design System.